orangejuice/blog/data/activity/movie-天使爱美丽-2001/record.en.md

     Audrey Tautou Mathieu Kassovitz
 ---

-Amélie is sensitive and lives in a richly imaginative world, filled with romanticism.
-By a twist of fate, the forty-year-old box at the foot of the wall opened up Amélie's altruistic sentiments to uphold justice.
-The positive feedback received was captured by her, so she continued to pursue righteousness.
-She fantasized that her loved one would surprise her when she needed him the most, and soon it was delivered by the god of fate.
-The beautiful aspects that are fragile, precious, fragmented, and lucky can only be realized in film.
+Amélie has a sensitive inner world, breathing life into a rich fantasy realm filled with romanticism.
+A fortuitous event leads her to discover a box hidden for forty years at the base of a wall, sparking her wonderful spirit of benevolence and justice.
+The positive feedback she receives inspires her to continue her chivalrous deeds.
+She fantasizes about her beloved appearing just when she needs him the most, and sure enough, fate delivers him right to her doorstep.
+The fragile, precious, fragmented, and fortunate beauty that only exists in films is realized.